Occupation of Japan: Japanese American contribution

-Japan accepted the terms of the Potsdam Declaration and surrendered on August 15, 1945.
+Japan accepted the terms of the Potsdam Declaration on August 15, and officially surrendered on September 2, 1945.
 Over 5,000 Japanese Americans served in the occupation of Japan.
 Dozens of Japanese Americans served as translators, interpreters, and investigators in the International Military Tribunal for the Far East.
 Thomas Sakamoto served as press escort during the occupation of Japan.
 He escorted American correspondents to Hiroshima, and the USS Missouri in Tokyo Bay.
 Sakamoto was one of three Japanese Americans to be on board the USS Missouri when the Japanese formally surrendered.
 Arthur S. Komori served as personal interpreter for Brig.
 Gen. Elliot R. Thorpe.
 Kay Kitagawa served as personal interpreter of Fleet Admiral William Halsey Jr. Kan Tagami served as personal interpreter-aide for General Douglas MacArthur.
-Journalist Don Caswell was accompanied by a Japanese American interpreter to Fuchū Prison, where the Japanese government imprisoned communists Tokuda Kyuichi, Yoshio Shiga, and Shiro Mitamura.
+Journalist Don Caswell was accompanied by a Japanese American interpreter to Fuchū Prison, where the Japanese government imprisoned communists Kyuichi Tokuda, Yoshio Shiga, and Shiro Mitamura.

 Criticism

 On the day the occupation of Japan was over, the Asahi Shimbun published a very critical essay on the occupation, calling it "almost akin to colonialism" and claiming it turned the Japanese population "irresponsible, obsequious and listless... unable to perceive issues in a forthright manner, which led to distorted perspectives".

-In later years, General MacArthur himself thought little of the Occupation.
-In June 1960, he was decorated by the Japanese government with the Grand Cordon of the Order of the Rising Sun with Paulownia Flowers, the highest Japanese order which may be conferred on an individual who is not a head of state.
-In his statement upon receiving the honor, MacArthur expressed his "own firm disbelief in the usefulness of military occupations with their corresponding displacement of civil control."